 3.11 Non‑vitamin K antagonist oral anticoagulants are an alternative to vitamin K antagonists and can be administered to reduce the risk of thrombosis or stroke.
-The non‑vitamin K antagonist oral anticoagulants anticoagulants have fewer food and drug interactions than vitamin K antagonists and they do not need therapeutic monitoring.
+The non‑vitamin K antagonist oral anticoagulants have fewer food and drug interactions than vitamin K antagonists and they do not need therapeutic monitoring.
 However, they may be unsuitable for some people, such as people with mechanical heart valves, certain people with renal or liver dysfunction and those taking concurrent drugs that cannot be taken with the non‑vitamin K antagonist oral anticoagulants.
 The individual summary of product characteristics should be consulted for specific details when prescribing a non‑vitamin K antagonist oral anticoagulant.
-NICE technology appraisal guidance recommends the use of 3 non‑vitamin K antagonist oral anticoagulants: apixaban, rivaroxaban and dabigatran etexilate, for preventing stroke and systemic embolism in people with non‑valvular atrial fibrillation.
+NICE technology appraisal guidance recommends 3 non‑vitamin K antagonist oral anticoagulants (see the NICE guidance on apixaban, rivaroxaban and dabigatran etexilate) for preventing stroke and systemic embolism in people with non‑valvular atrial fibrillation.

 3.12 Guidelines on oral anticoagulation with warfarin, published by the British Committee for Standards in Haematology (Keeling et al. 2011), outline the process for INR monitoring for those receiving warfarin.
 The NICE clinical knowledge summary for oral anticoagulation states that INR can be most accurately measured in venous blood samples, but that capillary blood samples are also used because they are more convenient.
 People being tested should receive a written copy of their INR result including any necessary dose adjustments and a date for the next check.